knox-networks/github-actions/README.md

 ### Guidelines

+* **_THIS IS A PUBLIC REPOSITORY.
+BE VERY CAREFUL NOT TO EXPOSE SENSITIVE ORGANIZATIONAL DETAILS SUCH AS ACCOUNT_** **_NUMBERS, ETC. THESE ITEMS SHOULD BE PROVIDED VIA SECRETS VARIABLES AND INJECTED VIA PRIVATE CALLER WORKFLOWS._**
 * Since all workflows must be in the `.github/workflows` root directory, include the targeted technology stack as a prefix in the workflow name.
 For example:
   * `terraform-module-build.yml`